 - Does not have any muzzle to provide extra safety

-BELL Scout Air is one of the lightest helmet Bell has ever produced, weighing only about 900 grams!
-This helmet is exceptionally compact and qualifies for the ECE and DOT certification.
-It is a budget category helmet using all the premium components.
+BELL Scout Air is one of the lightest helmets Bell has ever produced, weighing only about 900 grams!
+This helmet is exceptionally compact and qualifies for the ECE and DOT certifications.
+It is a budget-category helmet using all the premium components.

-It supports an “In-mold” construction, using a tri matrix design instead of polycarbonate, which makes it lightweight.
-It has a nice retro feel, throws you back in the ’90s.
+It supports an “In-mold” construction, using a tri-matrix design instead of polycarbonate, which makes it lightweight.
+It has a nice retro feel, and throws you back in the ’90s.